swank-rats/game-logic/README.md

 ## IDE integration
-For a very cool integration into Webstorm or Intellij Idea from Jetbrains watch this [tutorial on youtube](https://www.youtube.com/watch?v=JnMvok0Yks8).
+For a very cool integration into Webstorm or Intellij IDEA from Jetbrains watch this [tutorial on youtube](https://www.youtube.com/watch?v=JnMvok0Yks8).

+In short:
+- add mongoose, angular and express Settings > Javascript > Libraries > Download from the "TypeScript community stubs"-list in the dropdown
+- add mongo plugin to explore MongoDB in the IDE